KishoreIthadi/ichatbot/README.md

 6. **ValidationErrorMsg**

-   This propery takes simple text as input and will be displayed to the use when validation is failed above textbox/file upload controls
+   This property takes simple text as input and will be displayed above textbox/file upload controls when validation is failed

    "ValidationErrorMsg": "Invalid email" **OR** "ValidationErrorMsg": "Supported .png extension"